 Terry is married to Maureen and they share together a family of four grown children and several grandchildren.

 John Pritchard graduated from CREST with a Masters of Christian Leadership in 2006, one of the first CREST graduates.
 He has been engaged with CREST since the beginning.
-He was one of the original members of the CREST Board of Directors.
-He is the Lead Facilitator for the CREST Diploma program, and now the Alumni Director.
+He was one of the original members of the CREST Board of Directors, and now is the Lead Facilitator for the CREST Diploma program.